Lexi-BU/lexi/README.md

 # lexi
 Main repository for all data analysis related to LEXI

-This documents guides you through the installation of Lexi.
+This document guides you through the installation of Lexi.

 Though it is not necessary, we strongly recommend that you install Lexi in a virtual environment.
 This will prevent any conflicts with other Python packages you may have installed.

+A virtual environment is a self-contained directory tree that contains a Python installation for a particular version of Python, plus a number of additional packages.
+You can install packages into a virtual environment without affecting the system Python installation.
+This is especially useful when you need to install packages that might conflict with other packages you have installed.

 ## Creating a virtual environment
 There are several ways to create a virtual environment.
-We recommend using `python3` or `poetry`.
+We recommend using `python3` to do so.

 For this exercise, we will assume that you have a directory called `Documents/lexi` where you will install Lexi and create your virtual environment.